 Dr. Katz’s research addresses cancer treatment communication, decision-making, and quality of care.
 His work aims to examine the dynamics of how precision medicine presents itself in the exam room via provider and patient communication and shared decision-making.
 Dr. Katz leads the Cancer Surveillance and Outcomes Research Team (CanSORT), an interdisciplinary research program centered at the University of Michigan and focused on population and intervention studies of the quality of care and outcomes of cancer detection and treatment in diverse populations.
 Dr. Katz and CanSORT have been collaborating with Surveillance, Epidemiology, and End Results (SEER) cancer registries since 2002 to study breast cancer treatment decision making at the population level.
 We obtain patient clinical and demographic information from SEER and combine this with surveys of patients and physicians to create comprehensive data sets that enable us to study testing and treatment trends and the challenges of individualizing treatments for breast cancer patients.
 In 2015 we added a new dimension to our research by partnering with evaluative testing firms to obtain tumor genomic and germline genetic test results for over 30,000 breast and ovarian cancer patients in the states of California and Georgia.
 We are also pursuing insurance claims data to assist with our analysis of physician network effects.

 I study quality of care and patient outcomes in healthcare delivery systems, largely focusing on cardiovascular diseases.
-I use large national and regional data sets to answer fundamental questions about the existing state of healthcare delivery systems and how new approaches to designing these systems could save lives and reduce disease burden in large patient populations.
-My research is beginning to explore the use of innovative data mining and machine learning tools to these healthcare applications.
+I use large national and regional data sets to answer fundamental questions about current healthcare delivery systems and how new approaches to designing these systems could save lives and reduce disease burden in large patient populations.
+My research includes the use of innovative data mining and machine learning tools.

 Data science applications: Bioinformatics and ‘Big Data’ based customizable pipelines that predict pharmacogenomic response elements for clinical testing in psychiatric disease; Integrative Biomedical Informatics platforms such as tranSMART (see tranSMART Foundation.org); and High-throughput multi-scale imaging and analysis platforms directed to understanding the ‘4D Nucleome’.